 Cunningham, W.P. & Cunningham, M.A.
 (2020).
 Environmental science: A global concern (15th ed.).
 McGraw Hill.
+(This is the same textbook as for EVS3000 as of the fall 2023 semester)

 It is available as an eBook through UF All Access at a discounted price.
 See https://businessservices.ufl.edu/services/uf-bookstore/uf-all-access/ for information and support.
 Please note: It may take several days after the start of the semester for you to receive access to the textbook.